kiskong/node_plsql/README.md

 # The Node.js PL/SQL Gateway for Oracle
 The Node.js PL/SQL Server is a bridge between an Oracle database and a Node.js web server.
-It is an open-source alternative to mod_plsql, the Embedded PL/SQL Gateway and the APEX Listener, allowing you to develop PL/SQL web applications using the PL/SQL Web Toolkit (OWA) and Oracle Application Express (Apex), and serve the content using a Node.js HTTP Server (express).
+It is an open-source alternative to mod_plsql, the Embedded PL/SQL Gateway and ORDS, allowing you to develop PL/SQL web applications using the PL/SQL Web Toolkit (OWA) and Oracle Application Express (Apex), and serve the content using a Node.js HTTP Server (express).